Passive Restraint Discount

 Passive Restraint Systems are defined in one of the following ways:

 - A system that is constantly operating while a driver sits inside the automobile and the vehicle is in motion

 - A system that restrains the individuals within from moving if a collision occurs

-- A system which deploys automatically without any intentional action having to be undertaken by any of the individual(s) inside of the vehicle
+- A system that deploys automatically without any intentional action having to be undertaken by any of the individual(s) inside of the vehicle

 Airbags are one of the most popular restraint systems found in modern-day vehicles.
 And the more secure your airbag system is, the more likely you are to receive a very large passive safety features discount.
 For example:

 - Driver-side airbag installations get a 20% premium discount on average

 - Driver-side and passenger-side airbag installations get a whopping 30% discount on average

 In the event of a serious accident, your restraint system will help protect you and any other passengers in your vehicle against serious injury.
 Airbags are designed to inflate on impact, preventing you from dangerously high impact levels.

 Once airbag construction in vehicles became widely popular, automobiles with automatic seatbelts started to go out of fashion.
 However, if your automobile was made before 1995, is still in good condition, and doesn’t have too many miles on it, your automatic seatbelts might get you a safety feature discount as well.